fredefox/javalette/README.md

 =======
 Tests are performed as described in the [spec](javalette-testing).

-Simply supply the location to where directory where the binary `jlc` ends up.
+Simply supply the location to the directory in which the binary `jlc` ends up.
 With stack this is a (somewhat awkward) one-liner:

     Grade `stack path --project-root`/`stack path --dist-dir`/build/jlc